apache/metron/metron-interface/metron-rest/README.md

     * 200 - JSON results

 ### `POST /api/v1/hdfs`
-  * Description: Writes contents to an HDFS file
+  * Description: Writes contents to an HDFS file.
+Warning: this will overwite the contents of a file if it already exists.
   * Input:
     * path - Path to HDFS file
     * contents - File contents